 In this method, the doctor grasps the baby’s feet, pulling the baby out of the vagina entirely.
-This technique is usually implemented during the delivery of a second twin in a breech position.
+A doctor usually performs this technique when delivering a second twin in a breech position.
 Total breech extraction is typically avoided with single babies because the cervix isn’t dilated enough.

-Cesarean delivery of breech babies is done when a vaginal birth carries too many risks of complications for the mother or baby.
-A low transverse (horizontal) uterine incision is made in a C-section.
+Doctors perform a Cesarean delivery of breech babies when a vaginal birth carries too many risks of complications for the mother or baby.
+They make a low transverse (horizontal) uterine incision in a C-section.
 The doctor quickly extracts the baby from the womb to deliver her head before the uterus starts contracting.
-Sometimes, a transverse incision may be made vertically upwards (T incision) to open the womb and remove the baby.
+Sometimes, a transverse incision may be vertically upwards (T incision) to open the womb and remove the baby.

 Know Your Options

 Discovering that your little one is in a breech position inside the womb may feel concerning.
-But remember that only a very small percentage of babies are born breech in a full-term pregnancy.
+But remember that only a tiny percentage of babies are born breech in a full-term pregnancy.
 Your baby will likely rotate into vertex position on his own before childbirth.

 There are many options for helping a breech baby turn around in the womb, including sleeping techniques to encourage your baby to turn, physiological stretching and movement to turn the baby naturally, and external cephalic version (ECV).
-If a breech baby cannot be turned, your healthcare provider will likely recommend a cesarean which offers a lower risk of complications than delivering a breech baby vaginally.
+If the doctor cannot turn a breech baby, your healthcare provider will likely recommend a Cesarean which offers a lower risk of complications than delivering a breech baby vaginally.